SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Thanks," Pinkie replied.

-"So, earlier when you were inside getting the costume for Rarity, I had an idea for your date," Rainbow said.
+"So, earlier when you were inside getting the costume for Rarity, I had an idea for your date."

 "Ooh, what is it?"
-Pinkie asked.

-"You two should play some game together," Rainbow answered.
+"You two should play some game together."

 "I like that idea, but what about Rarity?"
-Pinkie countered.

-"I think if she loves you, she will have fun doing it because it's with you, you know," Rainbow said.
+"I think if she loves you, she will have fun doing it because it's with you, you know."

-"I think you're right," Pinkie said.
-"But what game?"
+"I think you're right, but what game?"

-"I don't know, I think you should pick it, pick a game you want to do specifically with Rarity," Rainbow said.
+"I don't know, I think you should pick it, pick a game you want to do specifically with Rarity."

-"Yea," Pinkie said.
+"Okay."

-"We're almost there, be on the lookout for Applejack," Rainbow said.
+"We're almost there, be on the lookout for Applejack."

-"Okay," Pinkie said.
+"Gotcha."

 The pair made it all the way to the Apple family home without seeing Applejack.